statycc/tyni/readme.md

 [input].json                         ┐
 ---> evaluate matrix data            ├─ evaluation phase [TODO]
----> get interesting infromation     ┘
+---> get interesting info            ┘
 ```

+**Reading the analysis result**

 The data captured in the analysis phase includes:

 ```
- "input_prog"          // the analyzed program (file path) "result"              // analysis outcomes "class_name"        // possibly nested, with dot operator
+ "input_prog"          str                // the analyzed program (file path) "result"              dict               // analysis outcomes "class_name"        dict[str,dict]     // full hierarchical name if nested
-     "identifier"      // method name #1
+     "identifier"      dict[str,dict]     // method name #1
-       "method"        // method source code (for reference) "flows"         // violating variable pairs [in, out] "variables"     // encountered variables, see note below "identifier"      // method name #2
+       "method"        str                // method source code (for reference) "flows"         List[(str,str)]    // violating variable pairs (in, out) "variables"     List[str]          // encountered variables, see note below "identifier"                         // method name #2
        ...                                // method data
    "class_name"                           // another class (if any)
      ...                                  // class data
 ```

-The variables list is not always complete.
+The variables list does not necessarily contain every variable of the program.
-It will not include variables that occur only in "uninteresting" statements, e.g., an unused declaration would not show up in variables.
+It excludes variables that occur only in "uninteresting" statements, e.g., an unused variable declaration.
-This is because the analysis proceed by looking at specific statements in the program -- those that belong to the analysis syntax, like loops and conditionals -- and skips others.
+This is because the analysis handles only specific statements in the program -- those that belong to the analysis syntax -- and skips others.
-The variables list contains all variables that occurred in the handled statements.
+The variables list contains variables that occurred in these handled statements.

+The results do not show a full security flow matrix, but combining flows and variables is sufficient to capture fully the matrix data, since it is a binary matrix.

 ### Usage